marczaku/105-unity-basics/2-scripting/README.md

 If anything collides with that Dead Zone, it must mean, that a Brick crashed.

+If that happened, we will Log a Game Over output and then restart the Game by reloading the active Scene.

 ### Slides
 Need Help?
 [Here's The Slides!](slides/README.md#2-event-functions)